 Minimum $20 Liberty Order

-The minimum order for $20 Libertys at CMI Gold and Silver Inc. is five coins (unless a smaller quantity is offered on our Gold Specials Page).
+There is no minimum order for $20 Libertys at CMI Gold and Silver Inc. See our Gold Specials Page for bargain coins.
 Orders up to $20,000 may be accepted without a deposit.
 Usually, payment by bank wire transfer is required for large orders.
 Sometimes, a deposit may be required before prices are locked in for large orders.
 See Doing Business with CMIGS.